 Earned income.
-Earned income includes wages, salaries, tips, and other payments for personal services performed.
+Earned income includes wages, salaries, tips, and other payments for personal services performed including self-employment.
 For purposes of determining a dependent's standard deduction, earned income also includes any part of a scholarship or fellowship grant that the dependent must include in his or her gross income.
-Earned income also includes taxable distributions from a qualified disability trust.
+Earned income also includes taxable distributions from a qualified disability